FeatureCloud/fc-data-distributor/README.md

 #### Non-IID

-Non-IID-ness can vary based on the number of clients that have access to a specific class label.
+Non-IID-ness can vary based on the number of clients accessing a specific class label.
-For instance, here, Non-IID(1) is plotted, where samples of each class label can be found in local data of one client(No more clients will get such samples).
+For instance, here, Non-IID(1) is plotted, where samples of each class label can be found in the local data of one client(No more clients will get such samples).
 If there are fewer clients than the level of Non-IID-ness, fewer clients may get samples of a specific class.
 In that regard, Non-IID-ness is an upper bound of label availability.